 Liver contains the highest amount of carbs, as it stores glycogen, and should be consumed in moderation when doing keto.

-A hundred grams of beef liver contain 3.9 g of carbs, so a serving of 200 g would come at almost 8 g net carbs.
-Not excessive, but you need to make place for it in your daily macros.
+A 100-gram of beef liver contains 3.9 g of carbs, so a serving of 200 g would come at almost 8 g net carbs.
+This is not excessive, but you need to make place for it in your daily macros.
 Tongue falls in the same category – beef tongue contains 3.7 g net carbs per 100 g.

 Brain contains 1.1 g net carbs, so it’s completely compatible with the keto diet (and you’re unlikely to be eating huge quantities of brain in one sitting anyway).